hmcguinn/hmcguinn.github.io/content/_index.md

 I'm **Houlton McGuinn,** a software engineer and security researcher.
 In 2023, I'll be starting my full-time career at [Retool](https://www.retool.com) as a Security Engineer in San Francisco!

-I'm graduating from [UNC Chapel Hill](https://www.cs.unc.edu) this December!
+I graduated from [UNC Chapel Hill](https://www.cs.unc.edu) last December!
 In my free time, I love indie movies, books, and art!
 I also enjoy reverse engineering IOT devices.

 If you're reading this I'd love to chat!
 Feel free to reach out at houlton.mcguinn@gmail.com.